New Golden Age of shipbuilding as new UK-built warships boost Navy building programme to up to 28 ships and submarines | Ministry of Defence

 New Golden Age of shipbuilding as new UK-built warships boost Navy building programme to up to 28 ships and submarines

-With up to 28 warships and submarines in the pipeline, backed by defence spending rising to 2.5% of GDP, Britain is seeing a new Golden Age of shipbuilding, Defence Secretary Grant Shapps will say today [Tuesday].
+With up to 28 warships and submarines in the pipeline, backed by defence spending rising to 2.5% of GDP, Britain is seeing a new Golden Age of shipbuilding.

 - Defence spending boost driving new Golden Age of shipbuilding